ipinfo/swift/README.md

 }
 ```

+# Contributing

+## Running the tests

+Some tests require a [token](https://ipinfo.io/dashboard/token) to pass.
+You can add yours as an [environment variable of the scheme](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project/#Specify-launch-arguments-and-environment-variables).

 # Other Libraries

 There are official [IPinfo client libraries](https://ipinfo.io/developers/libraries) available for many languages including PHP, Python, Go, Java, Ruby, and many popular frameworks such as Django, Rails, and Laravel.
 There are also many third-party libraries and integrations available for our API.